Fractal322/FP_Arithmetic/README.md

 # FP_Arithmetic
-This project aims to create Floating-Point arithmetic functional units.
-All of them are implmented using SystemVerilog HDL.
-Later, avalible IPs can be synthsized on the FPGA.
+This project implements floating-point arithmetic functional units using SystemVerilog HDL.
+The designs can later be synthesized into FPGA-compatible IP cores.